MS in Library and Information Science: School Media

 Program management and administration: Students will understand organizational needs such as collections; improving professional ethics; personnel, funding, and facilities; and strategic planning and assessment.

-The 36-credit MS in Library and Information Science: School Media degree is available on-campus, online, full time, or part time and can be tailored to each student’s unique personal and professional schedule.
+The 36-credit MS in Library and Information Science: School Media degree is available online, full time, or part time and can be tailored to each student’s unique personal and professional schedule.

 Typically, students complete the program in 18 months.